 2. Collaborative Teamwork

-Aristotle once said “the whole is greater than the sum of its parts” which is the exact essence of team collaboration.
+Aristotle once said, “the whole is greater than the sum of its parts” which is the exact essence of team collaboration.
 Team collaboration enables people with a range of diverse skill-sets and ideas to come together to solve problems and create innovative ideas that each person individually would not be able to do.

 3. Clear & Consistent Communication

 Employees want to be informed.
 They want to feel they are aware of the problems and can be part of a solution.
 When leaders fail to communicate regularly, employees almost always begin to insert assumptions about what is going on and why.
 They begin to unnecessarily worry and lose trust in their leaders.
-A culture of excellence requires continuous and consistent flow of communication from top to bottom and bottom to top.
+A culture of excellence requires a continuous and consistent flow of communication from top to bottom and bottom to top.

 4. Career & Growth Opportunities